 - integrate the teaching of molecular biology, cell biology, diagnosis and treatment of cancer.

 - describe how all these disciplines communicate and work together in the fight against cancer.

 - provide you with theoretical training in fundamental molecular and cell biology techniques used in cancer research.

 One week of practical training is provided at the start of the course.
 This course is assessed through a lab notebook, group assessment, critical essay and an exam that focuses on data analysis and interpretation.

-- about the clinical components of target validation and disease linkage, the use of pharmacodynamic biomarkers in early clinical trials and the development of companion diagnostics to enable personalized medicine strategies
+- about the clinical components of target validation and disease linkage, the use of pharmacodynamic biomarkers in early clinical trials and the development of companion diagnostics to enable personalised medicine strategies.

 Viruses and Cancer

-- will appraise the diverse modern technologies available for diagnosis of infectious and non-transmissible diseases
+- appraise the diverse modern technologies available for diagnosis of infectious and non-transmissible diseases.

 - evaluate the technology transfer of bioscience research and the commercialisation of research ideas.

-- working in small groups, you will design and evaluate a market research strategy and business plan for a small company planning to commercialise a recent bioscience discovery
+- working in small groups, design and evaluate a market research strategy and business plan for a small company planning to commercialise a recent bioscience discovery.

 Frontiers in Cancer Sciences